Everything You Need to Know About Montana Corporations:

-How long do you want your business to exist?
-If you want your corporation to continue indefinitely, choose “perpetual.”
-Otherwise, enter a future end date or the number of years to exist.
+If you want your corporation to continue indefinitely, select “perpetual.”
+If you want the corporation to end at some point, enter a future end date or the number of years to exist.
 Tip: Most corporations choose “perpetual.”

-You can skip this box if you choose—it’s not required to submit your Articles.
-If you want to include a purpose, it can be general (“engage in any lawful activity in the State of Montana”) or specific (“restore and repair motorcycles”).
+You have the option to skip this box—it’s not required to submit your articles, assuming you’re creating a General For-Profit Corporation.
+If you want to include a purpose, it can be general (“engage in any lawful activity in the State of Montana”) or specific (“prepare and sell baked goods”).

-You can note if your corporation is a tribal business associated with one of the tribes listed in the drop down menu.
-If not, skip this section—it’s optional.
+You can optionally indicate if your corporation is a tribal business associated with a tribe listed in the drop down menu, or skip this section.

 Your incorporator signs and submits your Articles of Incorporation and must include their name and address.
 Your incorporator doesn’t have to be a director or anyone in your corporation.
 Tip: We’ll be your incorporator when you hire Northwest.